 - Non-recourse – If the borrower defaults, the lender can repossess the plane, but cannot seek out the borrower for further compensation.

 As with other types of large equipment, businesses may elect to lease an aircraft as an alternative to purchasing.
 A business may have multiple reasons to lease instead of purchase, including cash flow considerations, federal income tax considerations, sales tax considerations and accounting treatment.

 There are several types of leases that are often determined by how the aircraft will be used.

 Lease options include:

-- Non-Tax Leases – The lessee (the bank or another entity granting the lease) owns the asset for tax purposes.
+- Non-Tax Leases – The lessee owns the asset for tax purposes.
 Typically, this option is put in place for the off-balance sheet treatment.
-The lessor will use the aircraft only for business and has an “appetite” for tax depreciation, therefore, can take advantage of the tax benefits.
+The lessee will use the aircraft only for business and has an “appetite” for tax depreciation, therefore, can take advantage of the tax benefits.

 - Tax Leases – The lessor owns the asset for tax purposes, realizing the tax benefits, such as the depreciation of the aircraft.
 Since the lessor takes the tax benefit, the lessee is typically offered a more favorable interest rate.